mdmould/gwax/README.md

 ## Install

-First, install JAX following their [instructions](https://github.com/google/jax#installation) for your platform and hardware.
+1. Install JAX following their [instructions](https://github.com/google/jax#installation) for your platform and hardware.

-Then `pip install gwax`.
+2. `pip install gwax`.